pimoroni/hyperpixel/README.md

 You can do this either on your Pi, or by inserting your SD card into a host computer.

-If you want to hotplug Hyper Pixel, place `requirements/usr/bin/hyperpixel-init` into `/usr/bin/` and run it with `hyperpixel-init` to initialize the LCD.

 Then, add the following to the bottom of your /boot/config.txt

 ```